Alan Black (footballer)

-Alan Douglas Black (born 4 June 1943) is a Scottish former professional footballer.
-Black, a left back, started and finished his career with Dumbarton.
+Alan Douglas Black (4 June 1943 – December 2025) was a Scottish professional footballer.
+A left-back, he started and finished his career with Dumbarton.
 In between, he played for Sunderland and Norwich City.
 At Norwich, he was a member of the team that won the Second Division championship in 1972.
+Black died in December 2025, at the age of 82.